radian3/radian3/notes/generated/blackWomenBachelors/main.md

-### Percentage of black men over the age of 25 with a bachelor's degree or higher in the USA sorted in descending order by
+### Percentage of black women over the age of 25 with a bachelor's degree or higher in the USA sorted in descending order by
 - Zip Code: [link](zipcode)
 - City/Town/CDP: [link](cityTownCDP)
 - School District: [link](schoolDistrict)